 Companies that invest in employee assistance programs can reap a variety of rewards.
 From improved employee productivity to better hiring prospects, the benefits of an EAP are clear.
 An employee assistance program (EAP) is a counseling and consulting service that helps employees resolve issues that affect their work.
 It can be accessed through online platforms, toll-free numbers, or as part of an employee benefit package.

 EAPs can help reduce the need for expensive healthcare requests and disability, as well as reduce absences and employee turnover.
 This, in turn, supports employer results.
 Companies that market their EAPs are also better able to attract new, more qualified employees.
 Employees who understand that their company actively supports and encourages them to seek help and improve themselves will increase their confidence in the company.

-These programs provide an online platform where employees can log in and access various podcasts, videos and interactive programs according to their needs.
-Employee assistance programs dramatically reduce the amount of time a worker spends on issues that affect other areas of their life.
-Stressed employees can make it difficult to work as a team and cause wear and tear on other employees working on the same project.
-Providing employees with support for issues that affect their well-being will improve the effectiveness of your drug-free work program.
+This can help them become more comfortable with workplace issues related to mental health, exhaustion, stress, loss and illness.
+Employee assistance programs provide an online platform where employees can log in and access various podcasts, videos and interactive programs according to their needs.
+This dramatically reduces the amount of time a worker spends on issues that affect other areas of their life.
+It also helps create a more productive team environment and reduces wear and tear on other employees working on the same project.